Mobility & Positioning | 마이메르시 MyMerci

 • Prevention Strategies: Regular repositioning, pressure-relieving mattresses, skin assessment, and maintaining adequate nutrition and hydration.

-High-Risk Alert: Patients with Braden scores ≤18 are at high risk for pressure injuries and require intensive prevention measures.
+High-Risk Alert: Patients with Braden scores ≤18 are at risk for pressure injuries; scores 15-18 indicate mild risk, 13-14 moderate risk, 10-12 high risk, and ≤9 very high risk. and require intensive prevention measures.

 Key Points